Contamination Bias in Linear Regressions: Solutions

 \subsection{Estimating Average Treatment Effects}

-Many estimators exist for the \ac{ATE} of binary treatments (see \textcite{imbens2009recent} for a review).
-A number of these approaches extend naturally to multiple treatments, including matching, inverse propensity score weighting, regressions with interactions, or doubly-robust combinations of these methods (see, among others, \textcite{cattaneo10}, \textcite{ChNeSi21}, and \textcite{GrPi22}).
+Many estimators exist for the \ac{ATE} of binary treatments---see \textcite{imbens2009recent} and \textcite{abadie2018econometric} for reviews.
+Several of these approaches extend naturally to multiple treatments: including matching on covariates or the propensity score, inverse propensity score weighting, balancing weights, interacted regression, or doubly-robust methods (see, among others, \textcite{cattaneo10}, \textcite{ReZu20}, \textcite{ChNeSi21}, and \textcite{GrPi22}).
+Here we summarize the last two approaches.

-Rather than reviewing all of these approaches, we briefly outline a simple implementation of one method which follows the intuition given at the end of \Cref{sec:example}.
-Namely, one may estimate the ATE vector $\tau$ by expanding the partially linear model in \cref{eq:partially_linear} to include treatment interaction terms.
-This generalizes the implementation in the binary treatment case discussed in \textcite[Section 5.3]{imbens2009recent}.
-Consider the expanded model
+For the interacted regression solution, we adapt the implementation for the binary treatment case discussed in \textcite[Section 5.3]{imbens2009recent} to multiple treatments.
+Specifically, consider the specification: